tatsuyai713/rcl_like_wrapper/README.md

 This library provides a simplified API similar to ROS 2's rclcpp for working with Fast DDS, enabling easier integration and management of nodes, publishers, subscribers, and timers within the Fast DDS ecosystem.

-And also, this library enable to implement ROS 2 compatible applications with Fast DDS on lightweight SBCs such as Raspberry Pi.
+And also, this library enables to implement ROS 2 compatible applications with Fast DDS on lightweight SBCs such as Raspberry Pi.

 ## Features